gasiepgodoy/Edge-based-OpenPLC-and-Node-RED-for-MOAI/Moleculer-Framework-PSM-Blocks/README.md

 DAQ_DI_OPTO
 PID 4.0.

-Compile and generate the fc (Moleculer_Framework_PSM_Blocks.st) file and using openPLC importing tool generate the library.
+Open this folder on OpenPLC editor to see the blocks, you may compile and generate the file Moleculer_Framework_PSM_Blocks.st  and using openPLC importing tool generate the library.
 Please carry on some tests and provide feedback to: eduardo.viana@unesp.br